MarcoAlejandro/cat-classifier/README.md

 written (since unit testing of algorithms is based on Coursera notebook values).

 Maybe the training data is what's wrong.
 I'm using only cat images.

+**Date: 07/03/2021**

+I had some free time to find no-cats image data.
+After download it, the logistic regression algorithm seems to be working fine.

+The notebook `Logistic Regression .ipynb` trains the model.
+I still need to interpret some results, but at the end, the final cells uses the model to classify two custom images that aren't training/test data, and the result seems to be correct.